Fcucgvhhhvjv/llama.cpp-q_4_0/README-LLM.md

-# gptneox.cpp
+# llm.cpp

-A simple demonstration on how to adapt ggerganov/llama.cpp to use OpenAssistant (GPT-NeoX based) models like stablelm and oasst.
+A simple demonstration on how to adapt ggerganov/llama.cpp to use other large language models.
+- OpenAssistant (GPT-NeoX based) models like stablelm and oasst.
+- RWKV (v4)
+- RefinedWeb

 ## Notes:
 - All gptneox source files are in the examples/gptneox directory, minimal changes have been made to maybe merge with llama.cpp in the future.
 Only the makefile has been modified.
 GPT-NeoX related scripts are all located in the scripts directory.